quicwg/base-drafts/draft-ietf-quic-transport.md

 frames to the sender to advertise larger limits.

-A receiver can advertise a larger limit for a stream by sending a MAX_STREAM_DATA frame with a corresponding Stream ID field.
+A receiver can advertise a larger limit for a stream by sending a MAX_STREAM_DATA frame with the corresponding stream ID.
 A MAX_STREAM_DATA frame indicates the maximum absolute byte offset of a stream.
 A receiver could use the current offset of data consumed to determine the flow control offset to be advertised.